Syslifters/sysreptor/plugins/scanimport/README.md

 `{finding_type}` is tool-specific (e.g. Nessus plugin ID, Burp issue type, OpenVAS OID, ZAP alert reference, Qualys QID, Prowler check ID, ScoutSuite finding ID).

 Because a specific tag is tried before a general one, a built-in specific template outranks a custom general tool template.
 For example, SSLyze ships a built-in template tagged `scanimport:sslyze:weak_tls_setup`.
 A custom template tagged only `scanimport:sslyze` will not override it — use `scanimport:sslyze:weak_tls_setup` instead.
+Tag specificity also outranks language: a specific-tag template is used even if only a more general template has the project language.

+Within the chosen tag, the plugin prefers a translation in the project's language.
+If several templates share that tag and language, the first match wins.
+If none match the language, the first matching template's main translation is used.
+You can maintain one template with multiple translations (recommended) or separate templates per language.

-### Template Language
+### Template Language Rendering

 The plugin uses a modified Django template language with HTML comment delimiters to avoid conflicts with Markdown: